zizheng-openai/runme/README.md

 ### Help

-Find help and information to parameters and configurations.
+Find help and information on parameters and configurations.
 If you need assistance or information regarding various parameters and configurations available with Runme, the `help` command provides quick access to helpful information:

 ```sh {"id":"01J86DCNWW7W7R73NKB51QAS2V","interactive":"false","name":"runme-help"}